Mundang language

-Mundang is an Mbum language of southern Chad and northern Cameroon.
+Mundang is an Mbum language of southern Chad and northern Cameroon, spoken by the Mundang people.

 The Gelama dialect of Cameroon may be a separate language.

 Distribution

 Mundang, spoken in Cameroon by 44,700 speakers (SIL 1982), is mainly spoken in Mayo-Kani department, Far North Region, in the communes of Mindif, Moulvouday, and Kaélé.
 It is also spoken to a lesser extent in the south of Mayo-Kebi, in the east of Bibemi commune (Bénoué department, Northern Region), towards the Chadian border.
 Mundang of Lere (in Chad) and Mundang of Cameroon (centered in Lara and Kaélé) are highly similar.